DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:

-1) Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+**1) Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.**

 ```
 #inside /etc/datadog-agent.yaml